IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .output}

-In Julia, there is an alternative and more compact way to declare the function in a single line
+In Julia, as we learnt in loops and conditionals before, there is an alternative and more compact way to declare the function in a single line:
 ```matlab
 fahr_to_celsius2(temperature) = (temperature-32)*(5/9)
 ```
 {: .source}
-And if we convert 32 Fahrenheit to Celsius using the latter function, we will have the same answer
+If you convert 32 Fahrenheit to Celsius using the *fahr_to_celsius2* function, you will get the same answer:
 ```matlab
 println("Freezing point of water: ", fahr_to_celsius2(32), " C")
 ```